FAQs

 • How long does it take to reestablish credit?

-• Do I qualify for a Chapter 13 Bankruptcy?
+• Do I qualify for a Chapter 13 bankruptcy?

 • What is the meeting of creditors?